haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 The last phase of this practical will concentrate on creating a map output.
 - Layout manager picture

-In QGIS, the map layout is done in a separate window called a **Print layout**.
+1. In QGIS, the map layout is done in a separate window called a **Print layout**.
 Press on the *New Print layout* button in the *File toolbar* or go to *Project* > *New print layout*.
 Give a name for the composer in the opening window, and an empty map window should appear on the screen.

-The next step is to add the content to the screen.
+2. The next step is to add the content to the screen.
 Press the **Add new map button** in the left side panel and drag from the corners to match the paper orientation.
 Now, you should see the same view as in the working view.
 If you want, you can change the paper orientation in the right-side *Composition panel* under the section *Paper and quality*.

 	You can orientate in two ways in the composer:
 - To move the window, select *Move item* or press the keyboard shortcut **V** and drag as desired
 - To move the content on the map, select *Move item content* or press the keyboard shortcut C and drag as desired

 	NB!
-Remember, that if you make changes in your working view, you need to press Update preview / Refresh view in order to see the changes in the print composer view!
+Remember, that **if you make changes in your working view, you need to press *Update preview / Refresh view*** in order to see the changes in the print composer view!

+3. A proper map should always have at least these three elements: a **north arrow**, a **scale bar** and a **legend**.
+All of these can be found in QGIS under the Layout-tab or the left hand-side toolbar in the Print layout.
+Add the mentioned elements to your map and visualize them as desired.

 <!--stackedit_data: